adanipleq/adanipleq.github.io/_pages/about.md

   - /about.html
 ---

 This is my GitHub portfolio!
 I am currently a student in Hocking College’s Cybersecurity and Networking program.
 I am hoping to get as much experience as possible and earn some certifications.
 I love punk rock and post-hardcore music!
 I collect Transformers and Star Wars figurines.
 I also adore comic books!
+I am passionate about Cybersecurity and hoping to pursue my bachelor's degree.
+I want to use my education to spread awareness about security threats.

 A data-driven personal website